obusandy/Fix_My_Code_Challenge/README.md

-This is my read me file for fix my code challenge
+This is an udated readme file for fix my code